snyk/driftctl/doc/cmd/scan/supported_resources/aws.md

 Driftctl needs access to your cloud provider account so that it can list resources on your behalf.

 As AWS documentation recommends, the below policy is granting only the permissions required to perform driftctl's tasks.

+You can use the terraform file in the [readonly.tf](../readonly.tf/) folder to create it on your AWS account.

 ```
 {